 Ask any woman what the most romantic day of the year is and she’ll tell you it’s Valentine’s Day.
 As soon as Christmas is over and the Santas and reindeers are put away, out come the Cupids and hearts.
 Women are not just taught to desire romance, but that we deserve it.
-We deserve the perfect man to give us the perfect day of love.
-And how can men show us their love?
+We deserve the perfect partner to give us the perfect day of love.
+And how can our partners show us their love?
 Gifts.
 And not just any gifts – the right gifts.

 You heard me – don’t mess up and get the wrong gift – only the pre-sanctioned ones will do.
 Chocolate.
 Jewelry.
 Flowers.
 There’s a reason those gifts have become traditions: women like them.
 Even I, a practical lady, will admit to liking them.
 But here’s the thing: traditions get boring.
 They’re predictable.
 And once you’re married with kids they’re, well, not very practical.
 Here are some suggestions for how to rethink traditional Valentine’s Day presents and get something Mom can really enjoy instead.